deluan/contentful-migrate/README.md

 ### down

-Migrates down to a specific version or just the last one if name is not informed.
+Migrates down to a specific version or just the last one if filename is not informed.
 This will roll back applied scripts for the specified content-type from the specified space.

 ```
-  Usage: ctf-migrate down [options] [name]
+  Usage: ctf-migrate down [filename] [options]

   Options: